Valodim/deoplete-notmuch/README.md

 # deoplete-notmuch

 Deoplete-notmuch offers asynchronous completion of email addresses using `notmuch address`.
-Inspired by @fszymanski and @frbor's abook sources.
+Based on @paretje's [deoplete-notmuch](https://github.com/paretje/deoplete-notmuch), which was inspired by @fszymanski and @frbor's abook sources.

 ## Installation